St Ives Roosters: History

 After the brief Shark era, the club relocated in the 1995 / 6 season to Huntingdon and thus were renamed Huntingdon Bombers.
-In 1995-96, the Eastern Counties League was absorbed into the London League and were also crowned Champions in that year, finishing the season unbeaten.
-Between 1991-2001, Dan McCormack was the top-points scorer with a total of 486 points broken down into 40 tries and 43 goals.
+In 1995–96, the Eastern Counties League was absorbed into the London League and were also crowned Champions in that year, finishing the season unbeaten.
+Between 1991 and 2001, Dan McCormack was the top-points scorer with a total of 486 points broken down into 40 tries and 43 goals.